Results and Next Steps

 Getting your FIT results

 After you’ve done the FIT, take your completed kit to any lab in Alberta.
 The lab will then test the stool sample for hidden blood.
-You can expect to get your results in a few weeks.

 If you’re 50 to 74 years old :